OUTAGE.GREN

 Resolve

 When service is restored, the original reporter marks the outage as resolved.
 It moves to the history archive for record-keeping and future analysis.
+If no one marks it resolved, the report expires automatically after one hour of inactivity — keeping the map accurate.

 Our Methodology